 The Backpacker’s Complete Guide to Shkoder, Albania

 The city of Shkoder, often known as the gateway to the Albanian Alps, is an essential stop on any Balkan travel itinerary.
-To get to the mountainous national parks of northern Albania, one must pass through the city of Shkoder.
+To reach the mountainous national parks of northern Albania, one must pass through the charming city of Shkoder.
 Backpackers tend to skip big cities, but thankfully, Shkoder is much more than just a stopover town.
 I was in a hurry to get to the Albanian Alps, but upon getting to Shkoder, I decided to spend an extra two days just chilling before living it up in the mountains.
 Shkoder was one of the only larger cities in Albania that I enjoyed.
 It maintained a small town charm within its historic old city, while having all the fun liveliness you can expect from a big city.
 As a backpacker, you can’t ask for too much more from this budget-friendly city oozing with adventure.

 If you’re on your way to the bucket list Valbona to Theth hike, make sure to give Shkoder some of your time, too.